BoiseCodeWorks/castle-grimtol/readme.md

   - `Go <Direction>` Moves the player from room to room
   - `Use <ItemName>` Uses an item in a room or from your inventory
   - `Take <ItemName>` Places an item into the player inventory and removes it from the room
+  - `Look` Prints the description of the room again
+  - `Inventory` Prints the players inventory
   - `Help` Shows a list of commands and actions
   - `Quit` Quits the Game